ORNL/cpp-proposals-pub/mdspan_copy/mdspan_copy.md

 ## Existing `copy` in `std::linalg`

 [@P1673R13] introduced several linear algebra operations including `std::linalg::copy`.
 This operation only applies to `mdspan`s with $rank \le 2$.
-This paper is proposing a version of `copy` that is constrained to a superset of `std::linalg::copy`.
+This paper is proposing a version of `copy` that is not constrained by the number of ranks and differs from `std::linalg::copy` in some important ways outline below.

-Right now the strict addition of `copy` would potentially cause the following code to be ambiguous, due to ADL-finding `std::copy`:
+Note that right now the strict addition of `copy` would potentially cause the following code to be ambiguous, due to ADL-finding `std::copy`:

 ```c++
 using std::linalg::copy;
 copy(mds1, mds2);
 ```

-One possibility would be to remove `std::linalg::copy`, as it is a subset of the proposed `std::copy`, though as of now this paper does not propose to do this.
+One possibility would be to remove `std::linalg::copy`, as it is a subset of the proposed `std::copy`.
+This was rejected by the paper authors because of certain requirements in \[linalg.reqs.alg\] -- that is:

+> The function may make arbitrarily many objects of any linear algebra value type, value-initializing or direct-initializing them with any existing object of that type.

+This requirement is likely undesirable for a generalized copy algorithm.

+There is a similar argument against simply generalizing `std::linalg::copy`.
+In addition to the freedom of `std::linalg::copy` to arbitrarily value or direct-initializing values, using the linear algebra version of copy would require the use of unnecessary includes and namespaces.
+It seems not very ergonomic for a user to have to use `std::linalg::copy` and include `<linalg>` even if the `mdspan` operations they are performing are unrelated to linear algebra.

 ## What the proposal does not include

+There are a few additions that are analogous to existing standard algorithms that are not included in this proposal, both to keep the proposal small and because some of these algorithms do not make sense in the context of `mdspan`s:

 * `std::move`: Perhaps this should be included for completeness's sake.
 However, it doesn't seem applicable to the typical usage of `mdspan`.
 * `(copy|fill)_n`: As a multidimensional view `mdspan` does not in general follow a specific ordering.
 Memory ordering may not be obvious to calling code, so it's not even clear how these would work.
 Any applications intending to copy a subset of `mdspan` should use call `copy` on the result of `submdspan`.